Parents Q & A

 Holistic Provision and Well Being

 In addition to academic progress, all other areas of the pupil/student progress is tracked and monitored.
-We have a robust Pastoral Pathway which includes the Learning and Inclusion Leads, Learning Mentors, Form Tutors, Therapists, and Residential staff, co-ordinated by the Head of Inclusion, Safeguarding and Well-Being.
+We have a robust Pastoral Pathway which includes the Learning and Inclusion Leads, Learning Mentors, Form Tutors, Therapists, and Residential staff.
 St Dominic’s has a registered school nurse who oversees physical and mental well-being, coordinates dispensing of medication, provides training to staff and supports the curriculum in relevant areas.

 The school has an effective Behaviour and Learning Policy.
 All staff members are trained to manage behaviour through CPI which is a non-confrontational focusses on prevention and de-escalation of behaviours.
 The school recognises that all behaviour is communication and has the additional strength of having CPI instructors on the staff.
 These staff members also fulfil the role of Behaviour and Inclusion leads that are able to address and support difficulties when they arise by removing the barriers to learning.
 The pupils and students contribute to their termly reports, their annual review meetings, which are pupil/student centred, and their PLP target setting and reviews.
 Pupils and students also elect representatives for the Student Voice, who meet regularly to discuss school improvement.
 Pupils and students also undertake observations of teaching and learning as part of our development and improvement programme.